python-accelerator-middle-layer/pyaml/README.md

    Clone that repository and install the package inside the same virtual environment as the `pyaml` package. tango-pyaml will automatically install pyaml, so step 3 can be skipped.

-7. For tests, you may want to install dummy-cs/tango available in tests/dummy-cs/tango
+7. If you want to run tests manually, you may want to install dummy-cs/tango available in tests/dummy-cs/tango

+   dummy-cs package is the simplest emulation that allows to check the interface to the control system.
+(The implemented control system doesn't do anything, it is only intended for tests during the development)

 #### Documentation